The road to Las Vegas and the Grand Canyon - Sikamikanico in America, Part II

 As exciting as all this was, there was still hours to go until our bus returned to Vegas.
 Not wanting to look at the Grand Canyon anymore and with little else to do, I just plonked on a bench and read.
 People plan and save their whole lives to visit the Grand Canyon.
 I’m really, really sorry.

 I had one last day to kill in Vegas.
 Although I knew I should leave my shopping until towards the end of the trip so I wouldn’t have to lug gifts I bought across America, Las Vegas was very, very keen to have me buy tourist tat.
 I saw a t shirt that said “my Aunt got me this t shirt in Las Vegas because she loves me”.
-I can just imagine the reaction of my nieces if I actually presented one of them with a shirt like this: the Nine year old would be like oh thanks (I don't like the colours) and Miss Eleven would be like uh thanks (if you really loved me you'd know what I really like is money).
-They’re neither spoiled nor rude, just kids who can recognise a shitty shirt when they see one.
+I can just imagine the reaction of my nieces if I actually presented each of them with a shirt like this: the Nine year old would be like oh thanks (I don't like the colours) and Miss Eleven would be like uh thanks (if you truly loved me you'd know what I really like is money).
+They’re neither spoiled nor rude, just kids who can recognise shitty t shirts when they see them.

 But my favourite bit of the museum was the exhibit on the St Valentine’s Day Massacre, commemorating the day in 1929 when four gunmen lined up seven members of a rival gang against the wall of a Chicago garage and sprayed them with bullets from Thompson submachine guns (with all the excitement, I hope the gunmen still managed to remember the romance of the day and pick up flowers for their best gals on the way home).
 Six of the victims were killed instantly; a seventh survived long enough to make it to hospital, where when questioned he told police “no one shot me” before expiring, a reminder to us all that not talking to cops is always good advice.
 At any rate, the gunmen were never officially identified, though the massacre is generally believed to have taken place on the orders of Al Capone (the subsequent public outcry about over the massacre – you can kill a couple of gangsters at once without attracting much public attention, but seven is really pushing your luck – drove President Hoover to vow to get Capone, and Capone wound up in Alcatraz on tax evasion charges soon after, so you’d have to say that whatever he was aiming for with the slaughter, he missed).
 The garage where the unfortunate gangsters met their grisly demise was later demolished, and the wall they were shot against recreated in the Mob museum using the original bricks, which was delightfully macabre.